Cray-HPE/docs-csm/operations/system_management_health/E1000_SMART_data_configuration.md

 ## Create admin user `(LDAP instance)` on ClusterStor E1000 primary mgmt node

-NOTE: The below steps needs to be performed on the ClusterStor E1000 node.
+NOTE: The following steps need to be performed on the ClusterStor E1000 node.

-1. Add an admin user on primary management node discovered in the above section.
+1. Add an admin user on primary management node discovered in the previous section.

    ```bash
    cscli admins add --username abcxyz --role full --password Abcxyz@123
    ```

-   NOTE: Password should have minimum length of 8 characters with minimum 1 lowercase alphabet, 1 uppercase alphabet, 1 alpha numeric and 1 special character.
+   NOTE: Password should have minimum length of eight characters with minimum one lowercase alphabet, one uppercase alphabet, one alpha numeric and one special character.

 1. View the created admins user.